 - Agreed value cover

 - Laid-up insurance

 - Track or rally day cover

 We even offer discounts for car club or forum members and limited mileage policies.
 Just call us on 0800 369 8590 for more information and a free, no-obligation quote.

-Step nine: go for your first drive (or, if it’s a project car, make the first tweak)
+Step eight: go for your first drive (or, if it’s a project car, make the first tweak)

 Now that your car insurance is in place, it’s time to take it for a spin – or get to work if it’s a project car!
 May you have many sunny days ahead of you.